rhatservices/openshift-examples/advanced-concepts/01_building/README.md

         Application is not exposed.
 You can expose services to the outside world by executing one or more of the commands below:
          'oc expose service/openshift-quarkus-example'
         Run 'oc status' to view your app.

+Let's check the overall status of our OpenShift project:

+    oc status

 You can see the current builds with